vllm-project/vllm/docs/source/usage/torch_compile.rst

 For multi-modality models, we compile the text-only part of the model from input embeddings to final hidden states, excluding the vision encoder part and the part of merging multi-modality embeddings with text embeddings.

-By carefully compiling the main computation graph of the model, we can avoid unnecessary compilation time and achieve better performance.
+By carefully compiling the main computation of the model, we can avoid unnecessary compilation time and achieve better performance.

 Feature Compatibility
 ---------------------